12 Facts About Family Guy on Its 20th Anniversary

 As for the other two Megs?
 Cree Summer, best known as the voice of Elmyra in Tiny Toon Adventures, was originally hired to voice Meg in the pilot.
 But before she recorded her lines, Summer was fired by producers for unexplained reasons (according to whatculture.com, Summer stated that, “Seth MacFarlane didn’t think a black actress would be right for Meg’s voice”).
 As a last resort, MacFarlane turned to his sister Rachael to provide Meg’s voice for the pilot.

-Fisher, best known for her role as Princess Leia in the Star Wars franchise, plays Angela, Peter’s hard-nosed boss at the Pawtucket Brewery.
+Carrie Fisher began voicing the character of Angela, Peter’s hard-nosed boss at the Pawtucket Brewery, in 2005.
 She also provided the voice of Mon Mothma in Family Guy’s Star Wars parody, “It’s a Trap!”
+The beloved actress contributed to more than two dozen episodes before her passing in 2016.

 As the story goes, MacFarlane quickly realized that with each new episode of Family Guy, they were creating more and more Star Wars jokes.
 Fearing a lawsuit, Fox’s legal team decided to clear the jokes with Lucasfilm first.
 Much to MacFarlane’s surprise, Lucas approved of the gags.
 But he had one condition: the characters had to look exactly like they did in the movies.
 This spawned the idea for the Family Guy Star Wars trilogy.
 After the completion of “Blue Harvest,” the first in the trilogy, Lucas actually invited MacFarlane and the Family Guy team to watch the film with him and his son at their ranch.